JamiePike/NewTools-Project/docs/Phylogeny/Phylogenies.md

 # Phylogeny of TNAU isolates

-TEF1-a and RBPii, common genetic barcodes in *Fusarium*, were used to generate phylogenies for the TNAU genomes.
+TEF1-a and RPBii, common genetic barcodes in *Fusarium*, were used to generate phylogenies for the TNAU genomes.

-Databases for TEF1-a and RBPii were compiled from NCBI reference sequences as part of a Undergraduate project with Dr John Clarkson ([see TEF1-a fasta](../../data/phylogenies/Tef1a_db.fasta)).
+Databases for TEF1-a and RPBii were compiled from NCBI reference sequences as part of a Undergraduate project with Dr John Clarkson ([see TEF1-a fasta](../../data/phylogenies/Tef1a_db.fasta)).

 The Fusarium assemblies were symlinked from the [data directory](../../data/genomes/All_Fusarium_Genomes/)